nhsconnect/FHIR-CDS/pages/explore/api_isvalid.md

 {% include custom/search.warnbanner.html %}
 ## isValid Interaction ##

 This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by an EMS.
-It is performed at a server level at the end of a triage journey with a generic [Referral Request](http://hl7.org/fhir/stu3/referralrequest.html) defined in order to find a specific set of nearby services which can deal with the patient.
+It is performed at a server level at the start of a triage journey in order to check whether this CDSS is appropriate for the current journey.

 ## Request Headers ##